 1. Influencing by giving to whom you want something

 We are more likely to accept something from people we like, but we also like to give something to people we like.
-It is also the case that you like to give something back from who you get something.
+It is also the case that you like to give something back from whom you get something.

 If the neighbors came to you on your birthday, you would be more likely to enjoy coming to their place on their birthday as well.
-And by doing so, you start to like each other more, which makes you more likely to accept or to influence the other.
+And by doing so, you start to like each other more, which makes you more likely to accept or influence the other.

 You can also give positive feedback.
 A survey showed that a particular questionnaire that people were sent by e-mail had about a 34% response.